Pack Your Bags, Nick Fans: Viacom International Breaks Ground on First Nickelodeon Theme Park in China

-Ron Johnson, Executive Vice President, Nickelodeon and Viacom Consumer Products for Viacom International Media Networks lauded the project in a press release.
+Ron Johnson, executive vice president of Nickelodeon and Viacom Consumer Products for Viacom International Media Networks lauded the project in a press release.
 “We are thrilled to be part of this incredible initiative and groundbreaking today,” Johnson wrote.
 “On-the-ground experiences like this offer kids and families an opportunity to experience and interact with the characters that they love in new meaningful way.”

 Viacom licensed the Nickelodeon name for this project.
 Two firms—Sanshui New Town and Hong Kong Elite Global Group—will help bring Nickelodeon’s first branded attraction to China.

 With the advent of China’s first Nickelodeon park, Viacom’s beloved franchises can bring a dazzling dimension of family-friendly entertainment to a flourishing region.

 Thanks to its growing middle class, China is a burgeoning market for theme parks, which generate over $3 billion in revenue each year.
 This figure has steadily risen in the last five years, and it’s expected to reach $5 billion by the time our characters arrive.

 In September 2016, Chinese business mogul WangJianlin opened his latest mega-resort, Hefei Wanda City.
 The elaborate facility boasts a shopping mall, movie complex and indoor water park.